 Vetreria Vistosi Fedra Pendant Lamps

-Materials: White satin-finish/frosted hand blown conical bell shaped Murano glass.
-Satin-finish conical nickel-plated metal (iron) and canopy.
+Materials: White satin-finish or frosted hand blown conical bell shaped Murano glass lampshades.
+Satin-finish conical nickel-plated metal (iron) top and canopy.
 Rubber coated electric wire, some plastic parts.
-Some metal parts and socket.
+Some metal parts.
+Metal E27 socket.

 Cord Length: +- 70 cm / 27.55”

 Height: 48 cm / 18.89”